Meitinger/SharePointSnapIn/README.md

 If you're accessing SharePoint via a FQDN, make sure the client credentials are forwarded properly, see http://support.microsoft.com/kb/943280.
 You can test it by running the following command as your AutoStore batch user:

     echo "Hello World!" > \\<sharepoint-server-fqdn>[@SSL[@<port>]]\DavWWWRoot\<site>\<doklib>\test.txt

 Next copy the library to `%ProgramFiles(x86)%\NSi\AutoStore Foundation 6`, launch AutoStore Process Designer, create a 'Basic Form' (consult the AutoStore documentation for help) and click on the 'Create / Edit Snap-In' button.
-Click on 'References' and add the previously copied library path to the list.
+Click on 'References' and add the path to the previously copied library to the list.
 Now copy the following snippet into the script, replace the two strings and the GUID with the appropriate values, save the script and close the editor.

     using System;
     using SharePointSnapIn;